Professional development and personal effectiveness

 Critical Success Factors for Achieving High Payoff Results

 Thinking strategically can be described as the way people in an organization think about, view, assess and create the future for themselves, their team, and the organization.
-More than simply reacting to day-to-day or long-term problems, it is concerned with creating opportunities and choosing options in order to be able to realize the best possible future.
+More than simply reacting to day-to-day or long-term problems and opportunities, it is concerned with creating opportunities and choosing options in order to be able to realize the best possible future.
 It is an ongoing process that becomes part of the organizational culture and part of the local vocabulary; it also ensures that strategic planning activity is more meaningful.
 Strategic thinking is a foundational skill and the same principles can be equally applied to people’s personal lives and their work responsibilities.
 The same thinking approach is relevant to all levels of responsibility throughout the organization.

 However, thinking strategically is only half of the workplace challenge; the ideal outcome for any organization is for its people to be able to both think strategically while acting tactically.
 Striking the proper balance is critical to the smooth operation of the organization and the full involvement of all its people.
 Achieving the balance helps team members collaborate and better align their day-to-day activities with the higher goals and vision of the project, department, or organization as a whole.